Contributor: Lindsey Congalosi. Lesson ID: 13115

 Most, if not all, of the issues with cooking at a high altitude are related to the effect of heat on water.

-There are thousands of ways to cook or bake something, and most of them involve manipulating the water in food to change the flavor and texture.
+There are thousands of ways to cook or bake something, including manipulating the water in food to change the flavor and texture.
 Because of this, altitude has a substantial effect on cooking and baking.
 A recipe that turns out perfectly at sea level may fail when made at a higher altitude.

-You can buy books that are specifically written for high-altitude cooking and baking.
+You can buy books that are written explicitly for high-altitude cooking and baking.

-There are hundreds, maybe thousands, of different cookbooks to choose from with recipes that are already modified to work at higher altitudes.
+There are hundreds, maybe thousands, of different cookbooks with recipes that have already been modified to work at higher altitudes.

 These recipes will have to be changed.
 Head over to the Got It? section to learn about these changes.
-Then, you will be able to use any recipe you find - and save a lot of money on cookbooks!
+Then, you can use any recipe you find—and save a lot of money on cookbooks!